Pashto dialects: Southern regional standard

 Southern Pashto compromises of the South Western and South Eastern dialects.

 Southern Western Pashto, also called Kandahari Pashto, is the prestige variety of Pashto in southern and western Afghanistan.

 A similar variety known as South Eastern is spoken in the Balochistan province of Pakistan.

-Northern regional standard
+Northern regional

 Northern Pashto compromises of the North Western and North Eastern dialects.

 North Eastern Pashto, also called Eastern Pashto, is the prestige variety of Pashto, known as Yusufzai Dialect, it is spoken in central, northern, and eastern parts of the Khyber Pakhtunkhwa province of Pakistan and in northeastern Afghanistan.

 North Western Pashto is spoken, in eastern and northeastern Afghanistan, in the central Ghilji or Ghilzai region.

 Tareeno

 Although this dialect is spoken only by the Spin Tareens and not the Tor Tareens, it is known locally as Tareeno and by Western academics as Wanetsi.
 It is the most distinct amongst the dialects of Pashto.